 Low emission zones and air quality

-Low emission zones are designed to help contribute to improvements in local air quality.
+Low emission zones are designed to protect public health by improving air quality.

 Air quality in Scotland has improved in recent years and we are meeting both domestic and European air quality targets across much of the country.
 However, it is still the case that hotspots of poor air quality remain an issue at a number of urban locations.